St. Louis Parish History

 He was succeeded by Fr.
 Hugh Griffin in 1858 and it was during Fr.
 Griffin’s tenure that the first Clarksville Picnic was held in 1878.
 Although the picnic has changed with the times, it is still a highlight of both parish and community life each summer and has always been the major single source of revenue for the parish.
 The picnic exemplifies the spirit of parishioners who work together in a myriad of ways to make the day a success.

 It was also the hard work and generosity of early parishioners under the leadership of their pastor, Fr.
 Paul Griffith, which made possible the building of what is now known as the Chapel.
 By 1887, the small rural congregation had outgrown the church on Dayton Road and the new church was completed in Clarksville in 1889 and dedicated in 1890 by Cardinal Gibbons.
-This small gothic church is presently used for weddings, funerals, Eucharistic Adoration on weekends and Monday evening Novena to The Blessed Mother.

 The rectory, adjacent to the chapel, was also built and completed by 1890.
 Unbelievably, the total cost of both structures was $11,000.
 Fr.
 Griffith, the first pastor to reside in the rectory, was followed successively by Fr.
 Joseph Walter, Fr.
 John Gaynor, Fr.
 Snyder S. Hurlburt, Fr.
 Edward Reilley and Fr.
 Carl Liljencrants.